 Virus impact on Louisiana state finances pegged at $1B

-BATON ROUGE (AP) — Louisiana’s forecasting panel Monday slashed the state’s income projections by $1 billion because of the coronavirus outbreak, blowing a hole in next year’s budget as the virus’s economic fallout threatens deep cuts across state services.
+BATON ROUGE, La.
+(AP) — Louisiana’s forecasting panel Monday slashed the state’s income projections by $1 billion because of the coronavirus outbreak, blowing a hole in next year’s budget as the virus’s economic fallout threatens deep cuts across state services.

 The estimates set by the Revenue Estimating Conference were the first attempt to quantify the damage done to Louisiana’s tax collections by the COVID-19 disease and the widespread shuttering of businesses in the pandemic.